top of page

 The noun 'conjecture' has its etymological origins in Latin.
 It is derived from the Latin word 'conjectura,' which is formed from 'con' (together) and 'jacere' (to throw or cast).
 The term 'conjecture' literally means 'to throw together' or 'to infer from throwing together.'
 In its original sense, it referred to making conclusions or predictions based on the act of 'throwing together' various pieces of information, ideas, or evidence.
 Over time, 'conjecture' came to describe a statement or hypothesis that is put forward as a possible explanation or solution, but one that has not yet been proven to be true through empirical evidence.
 It embodies the notion of making educated guesses or inferences based on available information, often highlighting the speculative nature of such statements.
 The etymology of 'conjecture' underscores its historical association with the process of making reasoned guesses or inferences when concrete evidence is lacking.

-Quiz: Find the meaning of the noun conjecture:
+Find the correct meaning of the noun conjecture:

 Try Again!